 Indiana University School of Medicine

-Position requires a Ph.D., strong expertise in molecular biology, biochemistry, and cell signaling, and excellent communication skills (speaking and writing English).
-Experience in microbiology/parasitology or epigenetics is a plus, but not required.
-Please read this before applying.
-Submit CV and contact information for three references to Dr. Bill Sullivan (firstname.lastname@example.org).
+The position requires a Ph.D., expertise in cell/molecular biology or biochemistry, and excellent communication skills (speaking and writing English).
+Experience in microbiology/parasitology is a plus, but not required.
+Submit CV and contact information for three references to firstname.lastname@example.org.
+Applicants that include a brief description of project ideas will have priority.

-Located in downtown Indianapolis, Indiana University School of Medicine (IUSM) is the second largest medical school in the US and boasts an outstanding intellectual atmosphere and core facilities.
+Our laboratories are part of the “BIP” (Biology of Intracellular Pathogens) group at the Indiana University School of Medicine (IUSM): http://wjsulliv.wix.com/bipatiu.
+Located in downtown Indianapolis, IUSM (http://medicine.iu.edu/) is the second largest medical school in the US and boasts an outstanding intellectual atmosphere and core facilities.
 IUSM was nationally ranked in the Top 30 Best Places to Work for Postdocs.
 IUSM is an equal opportunity employer.